Marconiusiii/OhCraps/README.md

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

-Place Bets are always off on the Coming Out roll, so they will not be paid until after the Point Phase has started.
+Place Bets are always off on the Coming Out roll, so they will not be paid until after the Point Phase has started unless you enter "y" in the Place Bets Working prompt between the Field and Proposition bet prompts in the Coming Out phase.

+Placing the 4 or 10 for $25 or more will automatically Buy those bets, and the 2% commission is factored into what you win if they hit.
+For example, Buying the 4 for $25 will win 2 for 1, so you pay $1 to win $50, and will end up collecting $49.

 #### Come and Don't Come